frattalab/QAPA_snakemake/README.md

 ## Reusing previously generated references

-To prevent unnecessary computation on successive runs using the same reference annotation, it is possible to provide pre-computed Salmon indices and reference files for a given run and skip straight to Salmon quantification.
-This can be achieved by
+To prevent unnecessary computation on successive runs using the same reference annotation, it is possible to provide pre-computed Salmon indices and reference files and skip straight to Salmon quantification:

+- set `use_precomputed_salmon_index` to True
+- set `salmon_index_dir` to the directory containing the Salmon index
+- (Optionally) set `tx2apa` to the table mapping transcript IDs in the qapa build 3'UTR BED with APA_IDs (output at `<main_output_dir>/annotation/qapa_annotation.tx2apa.tsv`)

-## Configuring alternative run modes
+## Configuring alternative run modes (TODO)

 ### Use annotation files provided with QAPA repository

 ### Generate 3'UTR annotation using custom BED file of polyA sites

-### xx

-## Troubleshooting
+## Troubleshooting (TODO)

 If you encounter any issues or have questions about the pipeline, please check the Issues section of this repository.
 If you don't find a solution, feel free to open a new issue.

-## Contributing
+## Contributing (TODO)

 If you'd like to contribute to this pipeline, please follow the guidelines in CONTRIBUTING.md.

 ## License
 This pipeline is licensed under the MIT License.

+## TODOs

+- Example/test data
+- Documentation
+  - Example output & directory structure
+  - Document output files (specific to pipeline)
+  - Alternative run modes
+    - Using QAPA provided annotation files
+    - Generate 3'UTR annotation with custom BED file
+- Add scripts & steps to compute summarised PAU & LABRAT psi values
+- Pull request to main QAPA repository where applicable (e.g. genome decoys, bug fix)